Krakoslabs/absence-dailywork-register/README.md

 ```
 usage: absence.py [OPTIONS]

-Fill in daily work in Absence.io.It is always filling the whole week before as it is running or it has been specified
+Fill in daily work in Absence.io.
+It is always filling the whole week before as it is running or it has been specified

+         - Days of the week can be excluded by means of:
+             - Argument -e.
+This option has preference over the data.yml file.
+             - data.yml file

          - Use the data.yml to customize your inputs
                id: id from abscense.io
                key: key from absence.io
                starthour: Hour string to fill in as your start hour.
 Format: 'XX:YY'
                endhour: Hour string to fill in as your end hour.
 Format: 'XX:YY'
                typeofwork: Type of daily register.
 Allowed value: work
-               skipdays: A list of days to be skipped in the registration.
+               skipdays: List of the days to be excluded.
+Format: [Monday,Wednesday]
-                 example:
-                   skipdays: ['Monday', 'Tuesday']

 optional arguments:
   -h, --help            show this help message and exit
   --day DAY, -d DAY     Specify a date to fill the previous week of this day with this format: YYYY-MM-dd
-  --week, -w         Use to fill in the whole previus week.
+  --week, -w            Used to fill in the whole previus week.
 Use to be croned in your computer
+  --exclusion EXCLUSION, -e EXCLUSION
+                        Specify the days of the week that should not be filled
+                                    Example: absence.py -w -e "Monday Friday"
 ```